cstml/cstml.github.io/_posts/2018-02-20-Troll-Game-Tupple.md

 ---
 ### Disclaimer
 This project is currently WIP.
 I am working on developing it and refining it in my after-work hours.
 Thus I will continue updating this post, so please stay tuned in.

 # An intro
 ![Animation showing game][animation]

-Although at work I currently do a lot of visual coding (Rhino's Grasshopper mostly) and geometry generation, I haven't been coding like I used for a while now.
-So to kick some of that sedimented rust that I have accumulated I challenged myself to learn a new coding language.
+Although at work I currently do a lot of visual coding (Rhino's Grasshopper mostly) and geometry generation, I haven't been coding like I used to for a while now.
+So to kick some of that sedimented dust that I have accumulated I challenged myself to learn a new coding language.
 The *almighty* __'Python'__.

  Looking up an idea for a project I stumbled upon: [Reddit Daily Programmer][Reddit-challenge]